 Key Volunteers manage volunteers and/or processes in specific areas of the Bank of America Chicago Marathon, often in conjunction with a team of other Key Volunteers and Event Staff.
-Key Volunteers are comfortable communicating with and leading people.
+Key Volunteers must be comfortable communicating with and leading people.
 They help organize and improve their area, and they commit additional time to the event for pre-race meetings and race weekend set-up.
 Key Volunteers play a critical role in the success of the event, and their enthusiasm, support and dedication make race weekend a memorable experience for 45,000 race day participants.

-The acronym, Team Lead, describes the expectations we set for our Key Volunteers.
+The acronym, TEAM LEAD, describes the expectations we set for our Key Volunteers.

-Team: Together, we can produce far better results than we can individually.
+TEAM: Together, we can produce far better results than we can individually.

 - Train/Teach: Clearly define goals and expectations for volunteers and ask for input to encourage team spirit.